shubhankarshankar/College-Academics-Manager/README.md

   <img src="https://user-images.githubusercontent.com/47575172/152773227-872238a9-5afe-4dee-a922-a6cb932f16c7.png" alt="Sublime's custom image"/>
 </p>

-Konnect is a Single Page Application built on Angular that connects a college with thier students over a portal.
-Konnect makes administration and running of college a breeze for college admins as well as faculties managing thier students.
+Konnect is a Single Page Application built on Angular that connects a college with their students over a portal.
+Konnect makes administration and running of college a breeze for college admins as well as faculties managing their students.
 This project was made under the BYTE Intership Training Period as my End-to-End Case Study Project.

 The backend for this project can be found [here](https://github.com/shubhankarshankar/Konnect-Backend)